Kim Newport Band

 The band signed with Paddy and joined the same

-management stable as Shaun O'Dowd and Dingaling, one of Ireland's leading pop bands of the era.
+management stable as Shaun O'Dowd and Dingaling, one of Ireland's leading pop bands.
 Kim and the band hit their stride winning reader polls in the Sligo Journal and the Northwest Showbiz Awards in Donegal.

 As 1981 came to a close, the band's lineup underwent another shake